PALM Lab Perception, Attention, Learning and Memory Lab at the University of Adelaide

 Psychological Science · 19 Aug 2024 · doi:10.1177/09567976241263002

-Using multivariate decoding, Henry Jones shows that neural signals for the number of items stored in working memory are insensitive to breath and position of spatial attention.
+Using multivariate decoding, Henry Jones shows that neural signals for the number of items stored in working memory are insensitive to breadth and position of spatial attention.
 This suggests that while related, spatial attention is functionally dissociable from the selection and maintenace of information in mind.

 2023